Facts about Joseph Stalin

 Joseph Stalin Biography

-In the 1930s Stalin executed his political enemies and started aggressive industrial and agricultural programs that were supposed to lead to miraculous improvements in production, but instead left untold thousands of peasants dead.
-During World War II, Joseph Stalin was the commander of the Soviet military, first making a non-aggression pact with Adolf Hitler (1939) and then joining the Allies after Germany invaded Russia in 1941.
+In the 1930s Stalin executed his political enemies and started aggressive industrial and agricultural programs that were supposed to lead to miraculous improvements in production, but instead left millions of peasants dead.
+During World War II, Joseph Stalin was the commander of the Soviet military, first making a non-aggression pact with Adolf Hitler (1939) but then joining the Allies after Germany invaded Russia in 1941.

 Stalin attended the postwar conferences at Yalta, Teheran and Potsdam that determined the shape of the postwar world.
 He endured as maximum leader until his death in 1953; years later he was denounced by his successor, Nikita Khrushchev, and “Stalinism” was officially condemned.